Archive for the ‘temporality’ Category

 Mar 3rd, 2013 •

-architecture, deep time, film, Lead Story, Robert Smithson, Tacita Dean, temporality, urban decay, urban ruins, visual art
+architecture, deep time, features, film, Lead Story, Robert Smithson, Tacita Dean, temporality, urban decay, urban ruins, visual art

 Tacita Dean’s new film, JG, is currently on view at the Arcadia University Art Gallery.
 JG is inspired by Dean’s correspondence with J.G.
 Ballard, and explores connections between his short story ‘The Voices of Time’ and Robert Smithson’s iconic earthwork and film Spiral Jetty.
 To celebrate Dean’s new work, Andrew Frost explores the enduring and mysterious relationship between Ballard, Smithson and Dean.